‘This Is Us’ Cast Reacts To Season 3 Storylines

-In the third season’s premiere episode “Nine Bucks” the show jumped forward in time with Randall, played by Sterling K. Brown, and a grown-up Tess, played by Iantha Richardson, prepping to go and see some mysterious person.
+In the third season’s premiere episode “Nine Bucks,” the show jumped forward in time with Randall, played by Sterling K. Brown, and a grown-up Tess, played by Iantha Richardson, prepping to go and see some mysterious person.

-This was originally teased in the season two finale and, frustratingly, will be answered at some point in the future of the show.
-Fans have another clue to cling too and speculate over, however.
+This was originally teased in the Season 2 finale and, frustratingly, will be answered at some point in the future of the show.
+Fans have another clue to cling to and speculate over, however.

 Randall called Toby, played by Chris Sullivan, asking if he was “coming down.”
 Viewers then saw a much older Toby in bed with Kate, played by Chrissy Metz, appearing to be absent.